 I'm Joe Wirtheim and here at my studio, I love what I do: think, draw, make and do.
 It's my passion to communicate graphically and put creative ideas into action that drives me.
 I use illustration, type, color and layout to excite the viewer's imagination.

-My design work has been recognized by Martha Stewart Living Magazine, by Organic Gardening Magazine, by the Portland Art Museum, the Design Museum Boston, the NBA Portland Trail Blazers among others, and our goods can be found in fine shops and homes across the United States.
+My design work has been recognized by The New York Times, Martha Stewart Living Magazine, by Organic Gardening Magazine, by the Portland Art Museum, the Design Museum Boston, the NBA Portland Trail Blazers among others, and our goods can be found in fine shops and homes across the United States.

 More Bio on Joe

 I'm originally from a working-class suburb of Dayton, Ohio.
 In high school, I took lots of industrial arts classes, wood shop and drafting.
 I also worked as a grocery store cashier after school, and a bicycle shop in the summers.
 A scholarship took me to Sinclair Community College where I eagerly studied industrial engineering, while working as a CAD design detailer for tool designers doing manufacturing tooling—automotive mostly.
 Then a lucky connection brought me in contact with a pipe organ maker in Columbus, Ohio.
 The craft and novelty of the operation, with its many facets, both charmed and interested me for several years.
 I worked as the Design Engineer, making the production drawings of new pipe organs.
 It was at this time that I became interested in photography and printing, not to mention zine-making and the arts in general.